stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-2.md

 The task is to compute the *range*, *mean*, and *two other summary statistics* of **one numerical variable** across the groups of **one categorical variable** from your data.
+This allows us to explore the distribution of values for number of units within different property types.

 ``` r
 # determine outliers